amyli785/fritter-backend/README.md

 **Returns**

-- The user's current profile picture, if any
+- the user's current profile picture, if any

 **Throws**